E-junkie Shopping Cart and Digital Delivery

 And, what, if anything, is God prompting you to do?

 God’s strength and forgiveness is critical for us to recognize and accept.
 It is our saving grace.
-What a cathartic it is to lay our burdens down.
-Remember the of your salvation today.
+What a cathartic gift it is to lay our burdens down.
+Remember the joy of your salvation today.

 Today’s verse for prayer reflection: